 … pays off

 For example, the use of city buses with low fuel consumption or energy-efficient equipment results in lower costs.
 The amount of such cost savings can be readily determined during the tender evaluation process by simply factoring in life cycle costs.
 Durable products also help cut back on public expenditures.

 … is better for health

-For example, low-emission floor coverings reduce the levels of harmful substances in indoor air.
-Low-radiation monitors and low-noise computers and printers are also good for health.
+For example, low emission floor coverings reduce the levels of harmful substances in indoor air.
+Low-noise printers and computers are also good for users’ health.

-Green procurement supports the market launch of environmentally sound products.
-In many cases these are innovative products that make an important contribution to environmental modernisation of the economy and create viable markets and jobs for the future.
+Environmentally friendly procurement helps to launch environmentally friendly products and services on the market.
+These are often new products and services that make an important contribution to the ecological modernization of the economy and create markets and jobs for the future.

 Whether it is the construction of plus-energy buildings, cutting the numbers in the vehicle fleet, more electric mobility, less meat served at the office canteen, or procurement of supplies that bear the Blue Angel ecolabel, UBA aims to show how public authorities can take action for the sake of the climate. read more

 The catalogues of criteria of the Blue Angel for textiles and mobile phones has been overhauled and approved by the Environmental Label Jury.
 Changes include details and additional requirements of the working conditions at the manufacturing site.
 Manufacturers may now apply for the ecolabel on their products. read more